When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 The name Laura is not in the Bible.
 However, the tradition of placing laurel leaves on one’s head as a sign of victory is ancient, and the original Latin word “Laurus” shows up in the Bible.
 Although Laura isn’t a name in the Bible, the original meaning of victory and crowning is a concept almost as old.

 Laura and Lauren are two different names.
 However, they both have the same meanings, based on the ancient Roman tradition of giving laurel leaves to champions.
-Laura and Lauren are technically variants of each other.
+Laura and Lauren are technically variants of each other, with Lauren historically being a male name that shifted to female usage in the 20th century.

 Is Laura Trending?